 Shuchi Shah / The New Pine Plains Herald

-At an April 16 meeting of the Building Utilization Advisory Committee, the board of the Pine Plains Central School District presented financial data indicating that the district would save the district $100,000 more by closing Cold Spring Early Learning Center in Stanfordville rather than Seymour Smith Elementary School in Pine Plains.
+At an April 16 meeting of the Building Utilization Advisory Committee, Pine Plains Central School District officials presented financial data estimating that closing Cold Spring Early Learning Center in Stanfordville would save about $1.21 million, compared with about $1.20 million for closing Seymour Smith Elementary School in Pine Plains — a difference of $13,828.94.

 The committee of 25 people — including three residents from each town the district serves — was formed on Feb.
 3 to evaluate the educational impact of school consolidation, which may become necessary because of declining enrollment and state budget cuts.